Generalised Symmetries and Manifest Duality I: Flat Spacetime: Discussion

 \section{Discussion}

-The central result of this paper is a new action that can handle duality invariant QFTs in arbitrary dimensions, for both Abelian and non-Abelian case.
-The new action crucially relies on identification of a specific higher-form symmetry, which we dubbed harmonic higher-form symmetry, that uniquely fixes the definition of the correct field-strength in terms of potential(s).
-Our action is written in terms of a shadow sector, which can be trivially integrated out to result into familiar Maxwell (or Yang-Mills for non-Abelian case) actions for the gauge fields.
-However, since the field strength is no longer just the curvature, this familiar action is now shown to describe a manifestly duality invariant theory.
-We perform a number of non-trivial consistency check and described how our action connects to Sen's string theoretic formalism by gauging the harmonic symmetry.
+The central result of this paper is a new action that can handle duality invariant QFTs in arbitrary dimensions.
+The new action crucially relies on extending Sen's action that introduces a potential and a specific higher-form gauge symmetry, which we dubbed $h$-gauge symmetry.
+This symmetry can be gauge fixed to lead us back to Sen's action, or equivalently to one involving only the potential.
+The potential based action is written in terms of a shadow sector, which can be trivially integrated out to result into familiar Maxwell-like actions for the gauge fields.
+However, since this action is now a gauge-fixed version of a parent action, the definition of the field-strength is inherited from the parent theory.
+There is a higher-form residual symmetry that keeps track of this \textit{correct} field-strength which we called harmonic symmetry.
+We performed a number of non-trivial consistency check and described how our action subsumes and supersedes Sen's string theoretic formalism.

-Given such a decoupling, it is prudent to ask what role, if any, are played by the shadow sector in our formalism.
-In flat spacetime, they can indeed be happily ignored as long as one remembers the correct definition of the field-strength.
+Given such a decoupling, it is prudent to ask what role, if any, are played by the shadow sector in our formalism once we choose a gauge fixing that keeps only the potentials.
+In flat spacetime, they can indeed be happily ignored as long as one keeps track of the harmonic symmetry that fixes the correct definition of the field-strength.
 However, to couple to dynamic gravity, the correct starting point in flat spacetime is \textit{not} the usual Maxwell-like actions.
 Let us explain why.
 For specificity, let us focus on the case of self-dual fields, the extension to the general case is immediate.

 Suppose we start with self-dual fields in flat spacetime described by the Maxwell-like action (but with the correct definition of the field-strength) and minimally couple it to gravity.

 Under such a minimal coupling, the stress-tensor will now receive contribution from the minimally coupled self-dual field-strength $F_g = \d C + \star_g \d C$ but also from the anti-self-dual field strength $F^-_g = \d C - \star_g \d C$.
 Therefore, after minimal coupling, the theory is no longer describing the dynamics of a self-dual field alone.